Larpoux/tau_doc/pages/etau/README.md

 Because this is an interface, the App must import an implementation.
 Several implementations are possible.
 Actually we are developping two implementations:

-- Tauweb, which is an implementation for Flutter Web
+- `Tauweb`, which is an implementation for Flutter Web
-- Tauwar, which is an implementation for mobiles
+- `Tauwar`, which is an implementation for mobiles

 The app must import one (or several) implementations.
 But except for this import, the App does not access them.
 It alway access `Etau` which is the interface.
 This allows the App to have a unic code for various platforms.